Logo

 12%

-These five sectors account for almost all attacks analyzed by DITESA.
-They are industries with high digital exposure and often lack advanced defense protocols.
+These five sectors concentrate almost all the attacks analyzed by DITESA.
+They are industries with high digital exposure and often, without advanced defense protocols.

 How Can Your Company Protect Itself?